bolajiwahab/pgpartium/README.md

 needs to adjust queries to start from pg_namespace

--- yq -o=json '.' config.yaml | jsonschema schema.json

 we need to prevent creating file on failure

 -- Raise note about usage of to_char internally, any character that should not be transformed needs to be escaped with double quotes internally we use to_char for formatting date/time in the generation of the partition names.

 -- outstanding
-1. Update schema to ensure top or partition level configs
-2. Add index_tablespace
+1. Add index_tablespace
-3. Add index_storage_parameters
+2. Add index_storage_parameters
-4.
+3.